 If the idea of the value proposition and for whom we create that value is clear, is there also suitable and inspiring accommodation in or with which it can be realized?
 How do people remain intrinsically driven to create not only profit, but also value with heart and soul?
 An approach in which ecological and social returns have equal attention as economic returns.

-What condiments are in a dish that are location and building for the value creation of an organization.
+What spices are to create a tasteful dish, are location and building for the value creation of an organization.
 A relatively small amount of spices can make or break a dish.
 Accommodation costs represent on average “only” about 8-12% of the annual budget.
 Personnel costs represent on average approximately 70-80% of the annual budget.
 The learn/work environment is a lever that affects the health, well-being and productivity of the largest cost item in an organization, the employees.
 See also Location and building, herbs for creating value.

 In order to actually achieve the desired value creation with the learn/work environment, under the adage “measuring is knowing and guessing is missing”, it is essential to describe the building interventions clearly and measurably.
 This makes it possible to determine whether the quantitative and qualitative goals have been achieved and, if applicable, whether the desired behavioral change has occurred.
 In addition, insight is gained into the requirements that current legislation and regulations impose on the physical learn/work environment and the extent to which the buildings in use comply with these.
 Value creation involves much more than just the right price-performance ratio.